augiedonovan-code/technical-interview-assets/README.md

 - Explore an unfamiliar dataset independently
 - Identify meaningful patterns and trends
 - Create clear, aesthetically pleasing visualizations
-- Communicate insights to a senior executive audience
+- Communicate insights to stakeholders
-- Translate analysis into directional strategic recommendations

 ---

 ## Dataset Overview
 You will use the **Netflix Movies and TV Shows** dataset provided in this repository.

-Each row represents **one Netflix title** (movie or TV show) and includes metadata such as:
+Each row represents **one Netflix title** and includes
 - Content type (Movie or TV Show)
 - Release year
 - Date added to Netflix